openKolibri/halo-90/readme.md

 ![caseBatch]

 ##### Mould Master
-Moulding masters were made using the same 3D printed designs, printed at an 80um layer height, and then repeatedly filled, primed, and sanded with P400 to P3000 grit sandpaper on top of a glass plate to keep the straight faces square.
+Moulding masters were made using the same 3D printed designs, printed at an `80 um` layer height, and then repeatedly filled, primed, and sanded with `P400` to `P3000` grit sandpaper on top of a glass plate to keep the straight faces square.
 This fills all of the air gaps which allows for a very smooth finish.
 It is then buffed to a shine with nail buffer sponges.

 ![caseMaster]

 ##### Silicone Mould
-A platinum cure shore A20 silicone rubber (Troll Factory TYP-1) is used to make a mould of the master.
-This has a accuracy of ~2um so it's able to reproduce a surface finish.
+A platinum cure shore `A20` silicone rubber (Troll Factory [TYP-1]) is used to make a mould of the master.
+This has a accuracy of `~2 um` so it's able to reproduce a surface finish.
 Since the back is flat, a open-faced mould is made.
-The part, as well as the walls, are held in place with [museum wax], and mixing the exact amount of silicone needed (based on a CAD model) means a high yield.
+The part, as well as the walls, are held in place with [Quakehold] Museum wax, and mixing the exact amount of silicone needed (based on a CAD model) means a high yield.
 After curing, the mould box walls are cut off and the master is demoulded yielding a silicone mould.

 ![caseMould]

 #### Stone Casting
 The mould can be cast with various materials, including other silicones, polyuretane, rubbers, and resins.
 In our case, we used plaster.
-We are using high compressive strength type-4 low expansion dental plaster (Ernst Heinrichs).
+We are using high compressive strength *Ernst Heinrichs* `Type-4 low expansion dental plaster`.
 These plasters have a thixotropic agent that allows them to flow better, which means that they mix thinner and reproduce in finer detail.
-Applying asurfactant to the mould, mixing with distilled water, and using a vibrating table yields castings with fewer bubbles.
+Applying a surfactant to the mould, mixing with distilled water, and using a vibrating table yields castings with fewer bubbles.
 The back is roughly leveled off and set to cure.
-The part is demoulded and the back is hand finished with P320-P3000 grit sandpaper.
+The part is demoulded and the back is hand finished with `P320-P3000` grit sandpaper.

 ![caseCasting]